SystemsApproach/private5g/intro.rst

 is to be location agnostic, but to make the discussion concrete, we use enterprises as our exemplar deployment.

-At the same time cloud providers started pursing edge deployments, network operators began to re-architect their access network to use the same commodity hardware and best practices in building scalable software as the cloud providers.
+At the same time cloud providers started pursuing edge deployments, network operators began to re-architect their access network to use the same commodity hardware and best practices in building scalable software as the cloud providers.
 Such a design, which is sometimes